playcanvas/pcui-graph/README.md

 npm run storybook
 ```

-This will automatically open the storybook locally at `http://localhost:9010`.
+This will automatically open the storybook in a new browser tab.

 # Documentation